 Car park accidents: who’s at fault?

-When a car backs out of a parking space before colliding with another car, either vehicle may be deemed responsible, depending on the specific circumstances.
+When a car backs out of a parking space before colliding with another car, either vehicle may be deemed responsible.
+Depending on the specific circumstances of course.
 However, in the UK the vehicle backing out is often deemed responsible; the onus tends to be on them since they are essentially ‘merging into traffic’.
 That’s why it’s so important to back out slowly and carefully.

 Fix damage promptly

 Visit your garage and get any damage sorted as soon as possible.
-Even a small dent can lead to rust, and a more serious problem may not become apparent until your vehicle gets the once-over from a mechanic.
-Critically, any damage you sustained may cause you to fail your next MOT – so it’s important to address it sooner rather than later.
+Even a small dent can lead to rust.
+More serious problems may not become apparent until your vehicle gets the once-over from a mechanic.
+Critically, any damage you sustained may cause you to fail your next MOT.
+Therefore it is important to address it sooner rather than later.

 Use Jenkins & Pain, Award-Winning Accident Repair Centre

-There you have it, if you do find yourself with damage to your beloved paintwork or steering alignment and need a dent repair, van body repair or courtesy car you can count on us to complete all jobs using industry-standard processes.
+So if you do find yourself with damage to your beloved paintwork or steering alignment and need a dent repair you can count on us to complete all jobs using industry-standard processes.
 We offer free quotes and with our exclusive repair service, we are sure you will be happy with the results.
 Contact our Vehicle Body Shop today.
 Jenkins & Pain are an accident repair centre based in Dover, Kent.
 We are proud to call ourselves an award-winning accident repair centre.
 Check out our guide on how to look after your alloys!

 Ready to Visit Our Vehicle Body Shop?

-We understand how costly and inconvenient it is for a vehicle to be off the road and therefore we use processes that ensure your vehicle is repaired quickly and efficiently.
-So whether you need minor scratch repairs, major body repair, or alloy wheel restoration, our van body shop and car body shop can guarantee a high-quality service.
+We understand how costly and inconvenient it is for a vehicle to be off the road.
+Therefore we use processes that ensure your vehicle is repaired quickly and efficiently.
+So whether you need minor scratch repairs, major body repair, or alloy wheel restoration, our shop can guarantee a high-quality service.
 We also repair light commercial vehicles and motorhomes.
 Contact us today for a paint repair at our Car Body Shop!